Chaetophractus

 Chaetophractus is a small genus of armadillos in the family Chlamyphoridae.
 It contains the following three species:

 Members of the genus are endemic to the continent of South America.
 They are found in the central and southern countries such as Argentina, Bolivia, Chile, and Paraguay.

+Chaetophractus vellerosus typically digs burrows in area of native woodlands and calcareous soils.
+These burrows vary in direction or depth, and individuals do not use to the same burrow once they leave it.

 Chaetophractus nationi is probably a junior synonym of Chaetophractus vellerosus and the genus Chatophractus may be paraphyletic.